tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 ## Background

 For a long time `DuplicateVoteEvidence`, formed in the consensus reactor, was the only evidence Tendermint had.
-It was produced whenever two votes from the same validator in the same round was observed and thus it was made in a per validator way.
+It was produced whenever two votes from the same validator in the same round was observed and thus it was designed that each evidence was for a single validator.
 It was predicted that there may come more forms of evidence and thus `DuplicateVoteEvidence` was used as the model for the `Evidence` interface and also for the form of the evidence data sent to the application.
 It is important to note that Tendermint concerns itself just with the detection and reporting of evidence and it is the responsibility of the application to exercise punishment.

 ```go
 type Evidence interface { //existing